lucasvelez78/blog-vv-frontend/README.md

 # Blog-VV-Frontend

-This project is for a frined.
+npx create-react-app This project is for a frined.
 A blog in which she offers a couple of services, posts content (video), and a newsletter registration (mailchimp).

 ## Dependencies

-"@testing-library/jest-dom": "^5.16.5",
-"@testing-library/react": "^13.4.0",
-"@testing-library/user-event": "^13.5.0",
 "axios": "^1.2.3",
 "react": "^18.2.0",
 "react-dom": "^18.2.0",